-The Engineering Evaluation/Cost Analysis (EE/CA) addressed the Flame Thrower Range, RC1, Range Complex 2 (RC2), and Hand Grenade Range (HGR) at the Camp Butner FUDS.
-At RC1 and RC2, 77 acres were evaluated and divided into approximately 330 grids of 0.25 acres.
+The Engineering Evaluation/Cost Analysis (EE/CA) addressed the Flame Thrower Range (FTR), RC1, Range Complex 2 (RC2), and Hand Grenade Range (HGR) at the Camp Butner FUDS MRA.
+At the RC1 and RC2, 77 acres were evaluated and divided into approximately 330 grids of 0.25 acres.
 Grids were distributed throughout suspected former munitions use areas within RC1 and RC2.
 Intrusive results provided evidence that identified actual impact and munitions use areas.
-A total of 13 MEC and 1,485 MD items were recovered during the EE/CA. Munitions identified at these AOIs included:
+A total of 13 MEC and 1,485 MD items were recovered during the EE/CA. Munitions identified at these MRSs included: